The Mechel Family

 The Pictures

-Six of the woodcuts were lost somewhere between Frölich's 1588-edition and the Mechel Family's edition in 1740.
-In the below array they are the light ones with frilly borders.
+Six of the woodcuts were lost somewhere between Frölich's 1588-edition and the Mechel Family's editions.

 The Fall